 Learn more about the OSAC “Council”

 In addition to the web site changes, OSAC recommended in 1986 the creation of a threat information unit dedicated to security issues affecting the U.S. private sector overseas.
-DS supported this recommendation in 1987 by creating a staff of five that has developed into the Research and Information Support Center (RISC).
-RISC currently has three units assigned to focus on geographic areas of the world and conduct research and analysis (Research & Analysis Unit); outreach to the private sector and the creation of sustaining security information networks (Outreach & Engagement Unit); and provide guidance on avoiding and mitigating current and emerging threats to personnel and assets (Global Security Unit).
-The RISC are able to provide “any enterprise incorporated in the United States doing business abroad” with timely security-related information of an unclassified nature by means of the web site, consultations, and information networks.
+DS supported this recommendation in 1987 by creating a staff of five that has developed into the OSAC Program Office.
+The OSAC Program Office currently has three units assigned to focus on geographic areas of the world and conduct research and analysis (Research & Analysis); outreach to the private sector and the creation of sustaining security information networks (Policy, Partnerships & Programs); and provide guidance on avoiding and mitigating current and emerging threats to personnel and assets (Global Threat Warning).
+The OSAC Program Office is able to provide “any enterprise incorporated in the United States doing business abroad” with timely security-related information of an unclassified nature by means of the web site, consultations, and information networks.